ferrous-systems/embedded-trainings/INSTALL.md

 Once these tools are installed, they must be added to your path, if not done automatically by the installer.

-On MacOS `arm-none-eabi-gdb` can be installed via homebrew, for example with [homebrew-armeabi](https://github.com/eblot/homebrew-armeabi):
+On MacOS `arm-none-eabi-gdb` can also be installed via homebrew, for example with [homebrew-armeabi](https://github.com/eblot/homebrew-armeabi):

 * Execute `brew tap eblot/armeabi`
 * Install the package with `brew install arm-none-eabi-gdb`